Mansoura, Egypt: Culture

 Mansoura is famous for its architectural style, especially the Shinnawi Palace (after Mohamed Bek El-Shinnawi, a member of the Wafd Party).
 It was built by an Italian architect in 1928.
 The mosque of El-Saleh Ayoub El-Kebir is one of the most important in Mansoura.
 It was built by a loyal servant of the Sultan and is located in Al-Sagha Street that separates "Old Mansoura" from the modern city.

-Like Cairo, Alexandria and Port Said, Mansoura was home to a flourishing Greek community until the Nasser era, when many were forced to leave.
-Many of the older and best established shops and businesses around the city still bear their original Greek names.
+Like Cairo, Alexandria and Port Said, Mansoura was home to a flourishing Greek community Many of the older and best established shops and businesses around the city still bear their original Greek names.
 Mansoura also had a small Italian population living in the city too.
 The first Old English school in the city was established on the site of the old Greek school in the Toriel area, one of the traditionally relatively affluent residential districts of the city.

+Al-Mansoura joined the UNESCO Global Network of Learning Cities in 2025.